 4. Inhale through your nose and let your lungs fill completely.
 Exhale through your mouth and stay in the state of your exhalation little while longer than in your inhalation.
-Continue breathing like this for little while.
+Continue breathing like this for a little while.

 5. Then return to your natural breath and feel the rhythm of your natural breath.
-And breath as you naturally do for little while.
+And breath as you naturally do for a little while.

 You can read more about meditation on the blog later this year.